Instrumental Access 2019:

 Research at UTA focuses on food production, the environment, food security, and human health.

-Having world-class equipment in our labs will provoke a sense of belief and a a sense of trust in our entire community.
+Having world-class equipment in our labs will provoke a sense of belief and a sense of trust in our entire community.
 It will promote engagement in our students and motivate them to become self-regulated learners through life."

 Developing Drugs with Fewer Side Effects: Dr. David Andres Téran Mera & Dr. Liliana Cerda